How to engage your audience so they “can’t take their eyes off you.”

 On the final day, I charged my group with preparing a 2 minute talk on what they had learned and what they were going to use after the workshop.

-Without exception, yes, the experience shone through with each mini presentation, and I enjoyed a few nuggets of pure managerial gold, but for the life of me, I couldn’t remember any of the participants as being charismatic.
+Without exception, yes, the experience shone through with each mini presentation, and I enjoyed a few nuggets of pure managerial gold, but for the life of me, I couldn’t remember any of the individuals as charismatic individuals.

 I am convinced that charisma, whilst more geared naturally towards some than others, is a skill that can be learned.